runarorama/spellreviews/_posts/2019-06-09-dominate-beast.markdown

 [Dominate Beast](https://www.dndbeyond.com/spells/dominate-beast) is a somewhat situational utility and battlefield control spell.
 It can be a great choice for campaigns that feature wilderness exploration, but its power level is such that it's already becoming irrelevant by the time it comes online at character level 7.

-Paladins, clerics, and warlocks who get this spell get it automatically without having to prepare it.
-It's probably not worth taking for sorcerers.
+Paladins, clerics, and warlocks who get this spell have it automatically without needing to prepare it.
+It's probably not worth taking for most sorcerers.
 Since druids always have their full spell list available to prepare, this spell can be a solid choice although there are usually better uses for your 4th level slots.